-Jenna van Draanen is pursuing a PhD at the University of California Los Angeles, and is a Research Coordinator at the Evaluation Centre for Complex Health Interventions at St. Michael’s Hospital in Toronto.
+Jenna van Draanen, PhD (Secretary): Jenna recently obtained a PhD at the University of California Los Angeles and is currently a Postdoctoral Fellow at the University of British Columbia in Vancouver, BC.
 Most of her research and evaluation interest and experience are in the fields of mental health, addiction, and homelessness.
 Jenna became interested in the concept of basic income during her master’s degree and continues to advocate in both a personal and professional role for the alleviation of poverty and income security for all.
 Jenna has worked extensively on research projects with people who have lived experience of poverty, and is personally dedicated to creating a truly inclusive society.